ePages-de/epages-devportal/_posts/2021/2021-05-31-feathers-js-overview.md

 1. It abstracts away the transport of the data and allows to snap between REST and websocket (real-time) communication without having to change any of the underlying code (only config).

-1. A built-in support for paging, searching, sorting, and filtering.
+1. Built-in support for paging, searching, sorting, and filtering.

 1. It comes with multiple database adapaters for SQL and NoSQL databases allowing the change of database technologies (per service in the app) with a single line of code.